 Ginger is an herbaceous perennial crop, grown for its rhizomes, which are used as a spice.
-It is known for its warm, pungent and sweet-spicy taste.
+It is known for its warm, pungent, and sweet-spicy taste.
 The scientific name of ginger is “Zingiber officinale”.
 It is used in various forms, including raw ginger, dry ginger, ginger powder, ginger oil, ginger oleoresin, ginger ale, and ginger candy.
 It is also used in herbal teas due to its vast potential health benefits.
 It also aids in digestion, alleviates nausea, and helps combat the common cold.
 India is the world's largest producer of ginger.
 It is cultivated in almost all states in India, which ensures an abundant supply throughout the year.
-Thus, it increases domestic consumption and international export demands, primarily driving the market growth.
+Thus, it increases domestic consumption and international export demands, primarily driving market growth.

-Soil & climate, land preparation, planting, irrigation, etc. are the major cultivation steps of ginger.
-Let’s understand the complete step by step ginger cultivation process below.
+Soil & climate, land preparation, planting, irrigation, etc., are the major cultivation steps of ginger.
+Let’s understand the complete step-by-step ginger cultivation process below.

 |